 The social determinants of health are broad social and economic influences—like income, education, childhood experiences, or working conditions—that affect our place in society and our health status.
 Discrimination, racism, and historical trauma are important social determinants of health for many Albertans, and can be systemic barriers to accessing health care.

-The COVID-19 pandemic continues to shed new light on the complex ways that the social determinants of health influence health outcomes.
+As we move forward from the COVID-19 pandemic, we continue to see the complex ways that the social determinants of health influence health outcomes.

 - What determines health?

 Public health works at a population level to keep people safe and healthy.